angular/angular/aio/content/guide/forms-overview.md

 The steps below outline the data flow from model to view.

-1. The user updates the `favoriteColor` value in the component.
+1. The `favoriteColor` value is updated in the component.
 1. Change detection begins.
 1. During change detection, the `ngOnChanges` lifecycle hook is called on the `NgModel` directive instance because the value of one of its inputs has changed.
 1. The `ngOnChanges()` method queues an async task to set the value for the internal `FormControl` instance.